![]() |

 seller has agreed

-percent for a term of three years (lines 43 & 44), while the
+percent for a term of five years (60 months) while the

 seller